samereberlin/Github-User-Browser/README.md

 # UserBrowser

-UserBrowser is a simple app to browser GitHub users.
+GithubUserBrowser is a simple ReactJS application to browser GitHub users.

+It was implemented for didactic reasons, therefore it is not yet ready for production (see [Next steps](#next-steps) section below).

+## Instructions to run

 It is a standard ReactJS project (created with `npx create-react-app...`), so basically: